Architect vs. Design-Build: Who Designs my Custom Home?

 Cons:

-• More upfront time: A thoughtful design process takes time and collaboration.
+• More upfront time — A thoughtful design process requires exploration, iteration, and collaboration.
+More decisions are made before construction begins.

-• Budget clarity comes later: Exact construction pricing isn’t available until the design is complete and bids are in.
-At Studio Kamppari, our designs are guided by historical cost ranges and a builder can provide detailed estimates during the design process through Pre-Construction Services.
+• Budget clarity comes later — Final construction pricing is typically not available until design is substantially complete and contractor proposals are received.
+At Studio Kamppari, designs are guided by historical cost data, and builders can provide detailed estimates during design through Pre-Construction Services.

 Best for: